davidange/Tracking-App-REST-API-Server/documentation-setup/header.md

-## About the Project
+## About the Server
-This is the documentation for the NodeJS Server that manages the tracking of items inside a BIM Model managed in BIMPlus.
+This is the documentation for the REST API Server for managing and setting up the project.